the-e3n/block-highlighter/README.md

 - `blockHighlighter.openingBrackets`:Starting token/character that the extension will consider as start of the block.
 Default:
   `["{","[","("]`
 - `blockHighlighter.closingBrackets`: Map of starting tokens to Ending token/character that the extension will consider as end of the block.
 Default: `{"{": "}","[": "]","(": ")"}`
+- `blockHighlighter.singleLineComment`: Array of
+  single line comment tokens that will be ignored by the extension.
+Default: `["//"]`
+- `blockHighlighter.multiLineCommentStart`: Array of
+  multi line comment tokens that will be ignored by the extension.
+Default: `["/*"]`
+- `blockHighlighter.multiLineCommentEnd`: Array of
+  multi line comment tokens that will be ignored by the extension.
+Default: `["*/"]`
+- `blockHighlighter.stringLiterals`: Array of string
+  literal tokens whose pairs will be ignored by the extension.
+Default: `` ['"', "'", '`'] ``

 ## Supported Languages

 - JavaScript like languages `(JS,TS,C,Java,C=++ etc where {,},[,],(,) are used as block delimiters)`
 - JSX/TSX `(Highlighting is based on the Current selected component)`
 - React Native `(Same as JSX/TSX)`
+- Any other language that has some form of block delimiters
+- The extension is language agnostic and will work with any language that has some form of block delimiters.
+The default settings should work for most languages, but you can customize the settings to suit your needs.
+- HTML/CSS/XML - The extension will not work with these languages for now.
+If you want support for these languages, please raise an issue on github and I will try to add support for them.

 ## Changelog